fscorrupt/awesome-stars/README.md

 - [outline/outline](https://github.com/outline/outline) - The fastest knowledge base for growing teams.
 Beautiful, realtime collaborative, feature packed, and markdown compatible.
 - [pavlobu/deskreen](https://github.com/pavlobu/deskreen) - Deskreen turns any device with a web browser into a secondary screen for your computer. ⭐️ Star to support our work!
 - [infracost/vscode-infracost](https://github.com/infracost/vscode-infracost) - See cost estimates for Terraform right in your editor💰📉
-- [linkwarden/linkwarden](https://github.com/linkwarden/linkwarden) - A self-hosted, open-source collaborative bookmark manager to collect, organize and archive webpages.
+- [linkwarden/linkwarden](https://github.com/linkwarden/linkwarden) - A self-hosted, open-source collaborative bookmark manager to collect, organize, and archive webpages.
 - [compiler-explorer/compiler-explorer](https://github.com/compiler-explorer/compiler-explorer) - Run compilers interactively from your web browser and interact with the assembly
 - [anandbaburajan/Kukkee](https://github.com/anandbaburajan/Kukkee) - Meeting poll tool
 - [TetrisBlack/Kukkee](https://github.com/TetrisBlack/Kukkee) - The free, open source and self-hostable Doodle alternative